2.11 Provisions and contingencies

 3 RECENT ACCOUNTING PRONOUNCEMENTS

 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company:
+For the year ended March 31, 2025, the management has assessed that impact of the new amendments to the existing standards or issuance of any new standard is immaterial to the Company.

 4 USE OF ESTIMATES AND CRITICAL ACCOUNTING JUDGEMENTS